M4A1 SOPMOD Block 2 Clone Build 2026: Strict & Practical Lists header image

 The M4A1 SOPMOD Block 2 is the second-generation Special Operations Peculiar Modification kit for the M4A1 carbine, adopted by US SOCOM in 2005 to replace the original Block 1.
 The defining change was the swap from the Knights Armament M4 RAS two-piece drop-in quad rail to the Daniel Defense RIS II free-float quad rail.
 Free-floating the barrel improved accuracy and accessory-mount rigidity, which let SOCOM standardize on more capable optics, lights, and IR aiming devices.

 Two civilian-buildable lanes are below.
 For the broader SOCOM lineage including the MK18 Mod 0/Mod 1, the URGI, and the SIG Spear LT, see the military clone builds guide.
 For the civilian IAR variant that runs the same DD M4A1 RIS II host with a forced-reset trigger and a drum mag, see the civilian IAR build guide.
+For the Vietnam-era heavy-barrel SAW silhouette as a factory rifle rather than a Block 2 modernized host, see our coverage of the H&R Model 606 LMG launch.

 Daniel Defense M4A1 RIS II base platform